DockYard-Academy/curriculum/CONTRIBUTING.md

 If there are any changed files, ensure you include them when you create your Pull Request.

-## Add and Commit Changes
+## Stage, Commit, and Push Changes

-Now, make your desired changes to the project, adding and committing changes as you make them.
+Now, make your desired changes to the project. add and commit changes as you make them.
 You may choose to use the command line, or perhaps the **Source Control** tab in Visual Studio Code or your preferred code editor.

 The `git add` command stages changes that you want to include in your next commit. `git add .` stages all changes in the current folder.